iDharshan/iDharshan/README.md

 - 📫 How to reach me **dharshanathi21@gmail.com**

 🌟 As a creator and explorer, I'm constantly building and dreaming up new ideas.
-[Visit my Website](https://dharshan.live/) to see what I've been crafting lately!
+[View my Portfolio](https://dharshan.live/) to see what I've been crafting lately!

 <h3 align="left">Connect with me:</h3>
 <p align="left">